erjank/teaching/extras.md

 *   Instructor moves to the screen to point out details of commands or results.

-*   Instructor simply uses `$ ` as shell prompt.
+*   Instructor simply uses `$ ` as shell prompt in the console window.

-*   Instructor uses big font in wide-screen terminal window with white background.
+*   Instructor uses big font in wide-screen console window with white background.

-*   The terminal window bottom is above the learner's heads for those sitting in the back.
+*   The console window bottom is above the learner's heads for those sitting in the back.

 *   Instructor makes mistake (a typo) and uses the occasion to